-4.9 Access-based Enumeration (Windows)
+4.11 Access-based Enumeration (Windows) Doesn't Affect Filr

 Access-based Enumeration settings on an NTFS file system have no effect on Filr.

 For example, a Windows administrator might disable Access-based Enumeration so that the files in a shared folder always display in Windows Explorer no matter what the user's rights.